StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>To make sure that everyone on the internet can discover my VM I need to disable the windows firewall.
-I do this by going into the windows search bar and searching wf.msc.
-Once inside the windows firewall, I begin disabling everything.
-I then open up CMD in my native computer and try to ping the VM again.
-This time it receives replies from the VM because the firewall is no longer blocking ICMP requests. </b> <br/>
+<b>To ensure that everyone on the internet can discover my VM, I need to disable the Windows Firewall.
+I start by searching for wf.msc in the Windows search bar.
+Once inside the Windows Firewall settings, I proceed to disable all firewall rules.
+Then, I open Command Prompt (CMD) on my local computer and ping the VM again.
+This time, it successfully receives replies from the VM because the firewall is no longer blocking ICMP requests. </b> <br/>
 </p>

 ![Turn_Off_Firewall](https://user-images.githubusercontent.com/108043108/225385096-6cdeaa2a-3411-46fa-bad1-0afcee031860.JPG)